VeronikaSedlackova/UpdateCSV_BankEntries/README.md

 1. Preparing file from the Bundesbank
 2. Check for redundant entries
 3. Add data for Adapter Id and productive URL
-4. Check if there are missing entries from the old in the new CSV | ASK: wenn Eintrag in alt veraltet ist (zb wegen Fusion) und ich auf difference prüfe kommt die wieder in die neue Datei
+4. Check if there are missing entries from the old in the new CSV

 ### 1. Preparing file from the Bundesbank
 #### Create same structure like existing CSV